jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-01.md

 ---
-title: "The Visible World"
+title: "Understanding The Works of God"
-heading: Articles 1-
+heading: Articles 1-8
 weight: 12
 description: "The duration alone of our life is sufficient to demonstrate the existence of God"
 writer: